What is a Knowledge Graph? | Yext Hitchhikers Platform

 • Site search experiences

-Because a knowledge graph uses object relationships, that data can be used to answer complex questions from consumers.
-As an example, let’s look at how data stored in a knowledge graph with object relationships can power a dynamic site search experience.
+Structured data can be used to answer complex questions from consumers.
+As an example, let’s look at how structured data stored in a knowledge graph could be used to power a dynamic search experience.

-If this data is not stored in a way that reflects these object relationships, this search query becomes harder to parse.
-This is an example of how a traditional keyword index search might parse this question:
+If this data is not stored in a way that reflects these object relationships, a search engine may not be able to deliver accurate results.

 Index search

-If this data was stored in a knowledge graph, with object relationships in place, that data could be used to build a semantic search experience.
+However, if this data was structured in a knowledge graph, that data could be used to build a semantic search experience.
 The results may look something like this:

 semantic search